ovh/docs/pages/labs/data-platform/bastion-audit/guide.en-gb.md

 ### Visualising logs
 All audit logs are stored in `/var/log/bastion`.
 Each file corresponds to an SSH session for a given user.
 A unique *audit key* allow you to retrieve the session of your choice.
-You may download the logs are use a pager to skim through them.

 ### Replaying sessions
 It is possible to replay a full SSH session with the same timing as the user typed and